-About of labyrinthitis or vestibular neuritis can make you feel very unwell and you may have to go to bed.
-However, in most cases, the cause is a viral infection and this usually clears away.
+A bout of vestibular neuritis or labyrinthitis can make you feel very unwell and you may have to go to bed.
+In most cases, the cause is infection with a germ (a viral infection) and this usually clears up on its own.
 Therefore, symptoms in most cases clear completely but this may take several weeks.
 Some cases are milder and you just feel a bit unsteady on your feet for a short time.

-In a small number of cases, symptoms following a viral labyrinthitis or viral vestibular neuritis can persist for months or years.
-Also, there are more serious causes of labyrinthitis and vestibular neuritis but these are much less common.
+In a small number of cases, symptoms following a viral vestibular neuritis or viral labyrinthitis can persist for months or years.
+Also, there are more serious causes of vestibular neuritis and labyrinthitis but these are much less common.
 Therefore, tell your doctor if you do not improve, or if you develop other symptoms.